iobaidat/DDoShield-IoT/README.md

 **Tips**

+* You can queue multiple attacks back-to-back by entering several lines in the C&C console.
 * To exit the C&C: type `quit` or `exit`.
 * If no bots show up in `botcount`, make sure the Dev containers were created and attached to the ns-3 network (`./main.py -d <N> create` then `./main.py -d <N> ns3`).

 ### 7) Destroy nodes (cleanup)